JohnFattore/FattoreStreet/README.md

 One unified domain should be used for all traffic (www. or not)

 ### CI/CD Pipeline
 The continous integration, continious deployment pipeline consists of a distinct CI and CD.
 The CI are automated tests for both the react and django apps.
 The CD is a .sh file called deploy.sh that does everything between building the production code and deploying it onto AWS.
+[GithubActions](https://github.com/features/actions) is considerred; however free resources are preferred.
+Perhaps free options are useful, but for now there are bigger items to tackle.

+### Kubernetes
+Kubernetes is a container orchestration largely used for container management and scaling.
+This project currently runs just fine with a simple container set up, no need for containers to spin up and down to meet demand.
+However, if this project ever gets popular enough, Kubernetes will be an excellent choice.
+Not to mention it doesn't really work with AWS Fargate.

 ## Future To Do
 #### The long term goal is to be cloud agnostic because I don't want to be tied to a particular cloud vender.